 We believe that conversational skills are an important part of the language learning process.
 As such, all our classes are taught in the target language.
 During the classes we focus on all four of the basic language skills: listening, speaking, reading, and writing to ensure full language comprehension.

 Alfa Skolen cannot guarantee that a student will be granted a visa to Norway.
 Decisions on whether visas are granted or denied are up to the Norwegian Directorate of Immigration (UDI).
-Students that register and pay for the semester course or the one-year language program can request an admission letter from Alfaskolen to submit with their visa application to UDI.
+Students that register and pay for the Intensive course or the one-year language program can request an admission letter from Alfaskolen to submit with their visa application to UDI.
 Courses at Alfaskolen are officially recognized by Norwegian authorities.
 Alfaskolen also provides a student deposit account (SDA) for students who need to meet the financial criteria necessary for staying in Norway.
 The SDA is available only for applicants who need to apply for a visa/permit.

 For more information about visas in relation to attending Alfaskolen, please see our Regulations website.